 If you do all this you should be able to push 9 pounds of boost safely, but some owners claim they can push well past this number.
 You might be able to but proceed with caution so you don’t blow anything up.

 Also, remember that anytime you put on a new turbo or supercharger you need to tune the engine to prevent damage and get the results you’re looking for.

 Reliability and Problems

-While auto enthusiasts generally agree that the 2UZ-FE engine is one of the most reliable options on the market, there are a few issues that you’re bound to run into eventually.
+While auto enthusiasts generally agree that the 2UZ-FE is one of Toyota’s most reliable engines, there are a few issues that you’re bound to run into eventually.

 So, if you’re looking to get the most out of your Toyota 4.7 engine, you’ll want to keep an eye on these three things and address them as soon as possible if they do come up.